NikoLindborg/scrooges-bitcoin-analyzer/README.md

 # Scroogees bitcoin analyzer

-The application is deployed to heroky at https://scroogez-bitcoin-analyzer.herokuapp.com/
+The application is deployed to heroku at https://scroogez-bitcoin-analyzer.herokuapp.com/

 The application was built using react, and i used react-datepicker as an external library for convenience sake.